-Bankruptcy proceedings are generally applicable to all persons or legal entities, with the exception of the Republic of Portugal and public/administrative entities and companies.
+Bankruptcy proceedings are generally applicable to all persons or legal entities, except for the Republic of Portugal and public/administrative entities and companies.
 In addition, insurance companies, credit institutions and other financial corporations are subject to specific insolvency rules (and not to the CIRE).